Le Sserafim: 2011–2021: Pre-debut activities

-Sakura made her acting debut in the movie Ano Hito Ano Hi in 2011.
+Member Sakura Miyawaki made her acting debut in the movie Ano Hito Ano Hi in 2011.
 That year, she joined the Japanese idol group HKT48 as a first generation trainee.
 She was promoted to a full member of HKT48 Team H in 2012 and transferred to HKT48 Team KIV in 2014.
 After being with the group for 10 years, Sakura officially graduated on June 27, 2021.

 Sakura, Kim Chaewon and Huh Yunjin participated in the reality competition series Produce 48 in 2018.
 Yunjin represented Pledis Entertainment, which at the time was not owned by Hybe Corporation, Source Music's parent company, while Chaewon represented Woollim Entertainment, her former label.
-After finishing in second and tenth place, respectively, Sakura and Chaewon were named to the final lineup of the show's project girl group Iz*One, promoting as members until its disbandment on April 29, 2021.
+After finishing in second and tenth place, respectively, Sakura and Chaewon were named to the final lineup of the show's project girl group Iz*One, and promoted as members until its disbandment on April 29, 2021.
 Yunjin finished in 26th place and was eliminated in episode 11.

 Prior to joining the group, Kazuha trained as a professional ballerina.
 After passing an audition, she was personally scouted by Big Hit Music founder Bang Si-hyuk during her studies at Dutch National Ballet Academy in the Netherlands.
 Kazuha also previously attended the Bolshoi Academy in Moscow, Russia and the Royal Ballet School in the United Kingdom.

 Hong Eunchae was a student at Def Dance School for two years.
 She previously auditioned for JYP Entertainment and Pledis Entertainment before joining Source Music in 2021.

 2022: Fearless, Kim Garam's departure, and Antifragile

 On March 14, Source Music announced that they would launch a new girl group, with Miyawaki Sakura and Kim Chaewon set to be the first members.
 On March 21, Hybe confirmed the group would officially debut in May.
+The group's name was revealed to be "Le Sserafim" on March 28; the name is an anagram of the phrase "I'm Fearless" as well as a reference to the heavenly beings with six wings, seraphim.
 The members were revealed in "The First Moment of Le Sserafim" teasers from April 4 to April 9 (in order: Sakura, Kim Garam, Hong Eunchae, Kim Chaewon, Kazuha, and Huh Yunjin).
 On April 13, Source Music announced that Le Sserafim would release their debut extended play (EP), Fearless, on May 2.
 Pre-orders for the EP surpassed 270,000 copies in seven days and 380,000 copies in sixteen days.
 On May 10, eight days after their debut, the group earned their first music show win on SBS MTV's The Show.